isomorphic-git/isomorphic-git/README.md

 - [ ] git list packed objects (verify-pack)
 - [x] git unpack-objects

-Note: There appears to be no a way to *push* signed commits back to Github using their API (v3 or v4), so I think we will have to use smart HTTP, packfiles, and an anti-CORS proxy.

 ## High-level API (unstable)

 This is analogous to the "porcelain" git commands.
 There is a single function `git()` that serves as a fluent command builder.

 Examples: